ezra-bible-app/ezra-bible-app/BUILD.md

 The application binary within that directory is named `ezra-project.exe`.

 ### Create an installer

-Since the installer is platform-specific you first need to install the package [electron-installer-windows](https://github.com/electron-userland/electron-installer-windows) by running the following command in an administrator powershell: `npm install --global electron-installer-windows`

 To create an installer, run the following command in the project dir: `npm run installer-win`